CESARDELATORRE/MLNET-Posts/Posts/001-Running-MLNET-Models-in-ASPNETCore/Running-MLNET-Models-in-ASPNETCore.md

 However, the lines of code marked with `(*Expensive*)` in the comments are object instantiations that are significantly 'expensive', meaning that it takes significant time to execute such as a few hundred miliseconds per each call if usign small models (i.e. half a second), but that can increase significantly depending on the size of the ML model.

-## You need to improve your ML.NET model scoring code for scalable apps
+## You need to improve your ML.NET model scoring code when targeting scalable apps

-As you would initially think, improving that execution for an application that will run multiple predictions could be as simple as 'caching' the ML model (ITransformer) object and the Prediction Engine object, so those objects are instantiaoned just once and shared across the upcoming requests, right?
+As you would initially think, improving that execution for a multi-threaded application that will run multiple predictions could be as simple as 'caching' the ML model (`ITransformer`) object and the `PredictionEngine` object, so those objects are instantiaated just once and shared across the upcoming requests, right?

-Well, that is partially true, but there are important caveats here and this is the reason why I created this post, precisely. ;)
+Well, that is partially true, but there are important caveats here and this is the reason why I created this blog post, precisely. ;)

 # Sharing the ML model (ITransformer) across HTTP requests in ASP.NET Core